Popular Posts:

 Can an individual have an LEI?

 As the name suggests, Legal Entity Identifier (LEI) is meant for legal entities, not individuals.
 To date, an individual person or a group of people cannot register for an LEI.
-Whereas having an LEI is a requirement for legal entities worldwide.
+In contrast, having an LEI is a requirement for legal entities worldwide.

 What is an LEI?

-A Legal Entity Identifier (LEI) is a 20-character code, that allows the identification of any organization or legal entity on a worldwide database.
+A Legal Entity Identifier (LEI) is a 20-character code that allows the identification of any organisation or legal entity on a worldwide database.
 The Global LEI System (GLEIS) was established following the 2008 Global Financial Crisis when the need for a more transparent system became evident.

-The GLEIS enables you to identify market participants free of charge on a single, standardized database.
-On the public LEI database, you’ll find information about a company’s name, address, where they are registered, as well as whether they’re a branch or owned by another parent company.
+The GLEIS lets you freely identify market participants on a single, standardised database.
+On the public LEI database, you’ll find information about a company’s name, address, where they are registered, and whether they’re a branch or owned by another parent company.

 Who is eligible for LEI?